Assault & Violent Charges

 The wide range of possible offenses that can be classified under assault or violent crime mean that our lawyers would need to hear the specific circumstances of each client’s case.
 Generally speaking, assault charges might have been a misunderstanding—what one person interpreted as a threat, wasn’t intended as such.
 Self-defense in battery cases is a viable legal strategy.

 Protect your rights today!
-Our experienced attorneys are ready to fight for you.
+Our experienced assault attorneys in Spokane are ready to fight for you.
 Call (509) 652-3330 or contact us now.

-• Not necessarily.
-In Washington, the decision to proceed with an assault case is up to the prosecutor, not the victim.
+Not necessarily.
+In Washington, the decision to proceed with an assault case lies with the prosecutor, not the victim.
 Even if the victim refuses to testify or wants to drop the charges, the state may continue the case using other evidence.

-• Assault convictions, especially felonies, can remain on your record permanently.
-However, some lower-level assault charges may be eligible for expungement or vacating after a certain period if the person meets specific legal requirements.
+Assault convictions, especially felonies, can remain on your record permanently.
+However, some lower-level assault charges may be eligible for expungement or vacation after a certain period if the person meets specific legal requirements.

 Five-Star Reviews From Happy Clients